 - Learning Modules for Participants in Peer Review

-Session 2 (Improving Grantsmanship): PDFs will undertake a mock review of a previously reviewed Project Grant proposal following SPARC’s ‘Applicant Feedback’ worksheet and will study the evolution of the proposal from an early draft to a successful submission.
-Participants will also be introduced to SPARC’s approach to Internal Review and best practices for proposal development/ grant writing.
+Session 2 (Improving Grantsmanship): PDFs undertook a mock review of a previously reviewed Project Grant proposal following SPARC’s ‘Applicant Feedback’ worksheet and studied the evolution of the proposal from an early draft to a successful submission.
+Participants were also introduced to SPARC’s approach to Internal Review and best practices for proposal development/ grant writing.

-Session 3 (Peer Review Committee): At the conclusion of the training sessions, PDFs will participate in a CIHR-structured, peer review committee meeting to discuss the proposals submitted to SPARC's Internal Review program.
-SPARC will facilitate the review meeting with the assistance of a Chair selected from the Alumni Network.
-The Chair will facilitate the group discussion and seek consensus from the reviewers on the overall strengths of each proposal and the key areas for improvement.
+Session 3 (Peer Review Committee): At the conclusion of the training sessions, PDFs participated in a CIHR-structured, peer review committee meeting to discuss the proposals submitted to SPARC's Internal Review program.
+SPARC facilitated the review meeting with the assistance of a Chair selected from the Alumni Network.
+The Chair facilitated the group discussion and obtained consensus from the reviewers on the overall strengths of each proposal and the key areas for improvement.

-Session 4 (Applicant Discussion Group): PDF reviewers will participate in the subsequent applicant discussion groups to share key points from the PDF review meeting/ session 3.
-Each proposal and the provided feedback will be discussed for 20 minutes.
+Session 4 (Applicant Discussion Group): PDF reviewers participated in the subsequent applicant discussion groups to share key points from the PDF review meeting/ session 3.
+Each proposal and the provided feedback was discussed for 20 minutes.

-Session 5 (Networking Event): At the conclusion of the training program, the PDFO and SPARC will host a luncheon for PDFs to network and share their learning experience.
-A modest gift and a letter of acknowledgement from the Office of the VP-Research and Innovation will be provided in recognition of the effort and successful completion of the training program.
-It is expected that PDFs who complete the program will gain valuable grantsmanship skills, grant review experience, and networking opportunities.
+Session 5 (Networking Event): At the conclusion of the training program, the PDFO and SPARC hosted a luncheon for PDFs to network and share their learning experience.
+A modest gift and a letter of acknowledgement from the Office of the VP-Research and Innovation was provided in recognition of the effort and successful completion of the training program.
+It was expected that PDFs who completed the program would gain valuable grantsmanship skills, grant review experience, and networking opportunities.

 Program Evaluation